hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/monitoring-and-control-systems/index.md

     - used in environmental monitoring systems
 - Infra-red sensors
     - detects heat
+    - living bodies (eg: humans) emit thermal energy
     - turns infra-red electromagnetic waves into an electrical signal
     - used in burglar systems
+        - detects movement
+        - beams can be setup among rooms
+        - IR sensors detects when the beam is broken
 - Ultrasonic senros
     - measures distance
     - detects sound
     - turns soud waves into electrical signals
     - used in automated car parking / reversing system
+        - device in car sends out sound waves
+        - they are reflected back
+        - device calculates distance from an object
+        - by measuring time between emission and reception
+            - speed = distance / time
+- Electro-magnetic field sensor
+    - used when parking a car
+        - measures change in magnetic field
+        - caused by body of vehicle
+        - are used at entrances to control barriers
+        - used to detect number of parking spaces available
 - Reed switch and tipping bucket
     - measures rainfall

+### Other

+- Touch screens (sensors)
+    - used for measuring fluid levels
+    - like, cooling water
+    - capacitive sensor measures capacitance between two conductors seperated by an insulated plate
+    - one of the conductors is fluid
+    - detects when the fluid is touching the conductor

 ## Input Calibration